| overview

 limit particular uses that would otherwise be permitted

-by law (eg use contract law to override copyright law)
+by law (eg use contract law to override copyright law)as

 a mechanism enabling electronic contracts and thereby